TitoMoi/servihelper/README.md

 # Introduction

-Servihelper is an executable app that runs on the machine _(Windows, Mac or Linux)_
+Servihelper is an executable app built with web technology that runs on the machine_(Windows, Mac or Linux)_

 The program is free.